build-on-aws/content/posts/5-tips-I-wish-I-had-when-I-was-New-to-AWS/index.md

 I remember when I started building on AWS.
 The joy of infinite possibilities.
 The cloud at my fingertips to build anything I wanted.
 I hadn't decided what was going to be my first project yet but I was eager to start!
 But wait... start where?

-I had been building traditional applications on prem, that was easy or at least something I was used to doing.
-But I found myself navigating through new services, features, and those infinite possibilities started to feel a little too infinite!
+I had been building traditional applications on prem.
+That was easy or at least something I was used to doing.
+But I found myself navigating through many AWS services and features and those infinite possibilities started to feel a little too infinite!

 I am sure that, if you are new to AWS, you may have felt the same way at some point of your AWS journey.
 So I wanted to share with you a few tricks that I have learned over the few years that I wish I had when I was new to AWS.